B-PERTILLE/SRIM-simulation-automatized-for-Mac-users-under-development-/README.md

 To execute the code:
 Run all cells ("__Run all__" button or __shift + enter__ to run individual cells)

+__ATTENTION__ uncomment call for _start_simulation( )_ function

+A pop-up window should appear with SRIM interface.
+Now just wait for the simulation to be complete :)

+The output .text and .IN files are stored in OUTPUTS/##Xy folders

 __ATTENTION:__ if you need to edit anything in the functions files ( _aux_functions.py , simulation_lib.py_ ), you should save the edits and reload the libraries by running a cell with the following script on top:

       reload(simulation_lib); from simulation_lib import *